M. Vincent van Mechelen

 The fact that the 4-16-256 sequence is single-chong-level-generated may be a unique feature of that sequence among sequences of squares, it does not mean, as we have seen, that there is not an infinite number of other single-chong-level generated sequences, even an infinite number of other chong-3-generated ones, such as the 27-19,683-7,625,597,484,987 sequence of cubes of cubes.
 Is there, perhaps, something that makes the sequence of squares of squares even stand out among (almost) all chong-generated sequences as well?
 To tackle this issue we should analyze a part of the squares of squares individually, because a JavaScript program which takes us from 4 to a number with the approximate value of 1.3e154 (or 1.3E+154) is not likely to be the final means to a definite answer, if at all possible.

-Let's first take the way of the rut, the rut being the established radix or 'base' 10 of the numeral system which is presently the most frequently employed one for numbers and calculations in human intercourse.
-Even with a simple JavaScript program it should be no big deal to get the fifth square of squares, which is 18,446,744,073,709,551,616.
-This is the exact number satisfying the present standard notation of numbers: the real fifth square does not even deviate from it by 1 or 0.0000000000000000054%, if only because its last digit has to be 6!
+Let's first take the way of the rut.
+In a literal sense this 'rut' is the deep narrow track worn by the many wheels which have followed the same course thru a field for many months or years, perhaps, since time immemorial.
+In a figurative sense applied to arithmetic it is the impress left on the human mind by the use of a particular age-old, time-honored numeral system in calculations and the languages of speech communities.
+The rut which we will follow here is that of the established radix or 'base' 10 numeral system, presently the one most frequently employed in human intercourse.
+Even with a simple JavaScript program it should be no big deal to get the notation of the fifth square of squares in denary figures: it is 18,446,744,073,709,551,616.
+This is the exact number satisfying the present standard notation of numbers: the real fifth square does not even deviate from it by 1 or 0.0000000000000000054%, if only because its last digit must be 6!
 From the sixth square, or so, on exact numbers may not be given anymore, but a so-called 'standard (index) form' or 'scientific form/notation' is used — a misnomer, because the only standard/scientific form is the exact number to the last digit.
 Of course, towards the infinitely large and the infinitesimally small the standard notation of numbers is just becoming too long to write it out in full.
 So, what we get instead of the really standard and scientific form (the exact number) is a (scientific) approximation in the shape of 3.402823669209384634633746e+38 meaning 3.402823669209384634633746×(10^(+38)).
 (The small e may also be a capital E, and the + sign may be left out where no confusion is possible.)
 In tables i may abbreviate this to 3.4e38, provided that this much shorter approximation (which is something like 10^23 times less accurate) does not eradicate the difference with any other number in the same table.

 THE SQUARES OF SQUARES IN RADIX-10 NOTATION